 — Abraham Maslow

 Technology is what allows us to implement remote work in the first place.
-Naturally, we use a large number of different services and applications, including but far from limited to Twist, email, GitHub, Asana, Zoom, Confluence, Calendly, and Google G Suite to get our work done.
+Naturally, we use a large number of different services and applications, including but far from limited to Twist, email, GitHub, Asana, Zoom, Notion, Calendly, and Google G Suite to get our work done.

 “With freedom comes responsibility.”